SaigonTechnology-QA/Behave-Framework/README.md

 Swagger For Demo: http://petstore.swagger.io/

 ## Installation
-- Create virtual environment directory by command : ` python -m venv .env`
+- Create virtual environment directory by command : ` python -m venv env`
 - Activate the virtual environment by command : `env/Script/activate` or  ` source env/bin/activate`
-- Install library dependency by command : ` pip -r install requirements.txt`
+- Install library dependency by command : ` pip install -r requirements.txt`
-- Install Allure Report for Behave
+- Install Report Portal Agent for Behave by command `pip install behave-reportportal`
 + Intall Scoop if the os is window and Brew if the os is Mac before installing the allure.

 ## Project Structure